Variations on a Fanouropita

 And then the flood.
 The next morning, her favourite shirt, one she hadn’t seen in years reappeared from behind her dresser.
 Her first edition copy of The Brothers Karamazov, which she was certain had been destroyed by the fire on Mitsaion Street, appeared in perfect condition on her bookshelf.
 And then a long-forgotten postcard from the sister she no longer spoke to.
 “Kisses from Amorgos”.

 When she woke the next morning and saw the emerald stone winking at her from the kitchen table, she was horrified.
 Her wedding ring.
 She knew she had pawned that years ago.
-But here it was, laying in wait, demanding to not be forgotten.
+But here it was, laying in wait, demanding not to be forgotten.

 The days continued like this, every morning a fresh horror of recovery.
 Desperate for relief, Alex booked a flight to Rhodes to confront the saint himself.
-When she landed, she went directly to the Agios Fanourios Chapel, fell to her knees and begged for mercy
+When she landed, she went directly to the Agios Fanourios Chapel, fell to her knees and begged for mercy.

 De Condillac’s Statue Takes his Revenge